10 Creative Ways to Pay for Down Payment and Closing Costs

 The terms of the assistance from your employer will usually dictate whether it can be used for down payment or closing costs.
 The lender will allow what is documented.

-If you have personal property such as precious metals, artwork, a boat, or even another home, using the proceeds from the sale require that you document the fact that you owned the property.
+If you have personal property such as precious metals, artwork, a boat, stocks, Cryptocurrency, or even another home, using the proceeds from the sale requires that you document the fact that you owned the property.

 You will be required to provide a detailed paper trail showing the sale (receipt) and deposit of the proceeds (exact amount) into your personal checking or savings account.